All posts

 Self-Hosting Difficulty: Moderate (30-60 minutes for Docker setup)

 Revolt (recently rebranded as Stoat) is what Discord might have been if built by privacy advocates rather than venture capitalists.
-Built in Rust for superior performance, Revolt mirrors Discord's server/channel structure so closely that most users won't notice the switch.
+Built in Rust for superior performance, Revolt mirrors Discord's server/channel structure so closely that most users notice no meaningful difference in their first session.

 Key Features: